Build a machine learning model with Apache Spark MLlib

 train_data_df, test_data_df = encoded_final_df.randomSplit([trainingFraction, testingFraction], seed=seed)

-Now that there are two DataFrames, the next task is to create the model formula and run it against the training DataFrame.
-Then you can validate against the test dataFrame.
-Experiment with different versions of the model formula to see the impact of different combinations.
+Once we have two DataFrames, we must create the model formula and run it against the training DataFrame.
+Then we can validate against the test dataFrame.
+Experiment with different versions of the model formula to see the effects of different combinations.

 ## Create a new logistic regression object for the model